Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Related Work

 \textbf{Sparse-view synthesis.} While previous works~\cite{lu2024scaffold,chen2024hac,chen2025hac++,wu2025bg} utilize dense image collections without transient elements, recent approaches make an effort to achieve 3D reconstruction from a sparse set of images.
-These techniques can be separated into the following: (i) multi-stage training-based methods~\cite{yin2024fewviewgs,dai2025eap,zhao2025self} that render 3D views via diverse training strategies; (ii) depth-based approaches~\cite{li2024dngaussian, zhu2024fsgs,kong2025generative} that leverage a foundation model (\eg, Depth Anything~\cite{yang2024depth}, DPT~\cite{ranftl2021vision}) to regularize depth and rendered views; (iii) diffusion-based methods~\cite{xiong2023sparsegs,wu2024reconfusion,cheng2025perspective,paliwal2025ri3d,yin2025gsfixer} that refine rendered views and generate pseudo-views to handle deficient camera viewpoints.
+These techniques can be separated into the following: (i) multi-stage training-based methods~\cite{yin2024fewviewgs,dai2025eap,zhao2025self} that render 3D views via diverse training strategies; (ii) depth-based approaches~\cite{li2024dngaussian, zhu2024fsgs,kong2025generative} that leverage a foundation model (\eg, Depth Anything~\cite{yang2024depth}, DPT~\cite{ranftl2021vision}) to regularize depth; (iii) diffusion-based methods~\cite{xiong2023sparsegs,wu2024reconfusion,cheng2025perspective,paliwal2025ri3d,yin2025gsfixer} that refine rendered views and generate pseudo-views to handle deficient camera viewpoints.
 Nevertheless, these methodologies are difficult to utilize in real-world scenarios due to distractors.
 Several works \cite{li2025ms,li2025sparsegs,zhang2025rgs} try to address sparse-view synthesis, yet these techniques only focus on appearance variation and not on substantial occlusions.
-In contrast, our method can be used with sparse views that include distractors, providing high-quality 3D rendering results.
+In contrast, our method can be used with sparse views that include diverse distractors.